BPM ownership is often unclear in organizations, but getting the right people to take charge often dictates BPM success.

 The bank is closing an insurance...

-The most visited channel stories on MicroScope.co.uk from the last seven days: Equanet restructure leads to exit of senior staff As part of the ongoing transformation programme to align the business more closely to its customers, Equanet has announced plans to restructure its sales management tea
+Equanet restructure leads to exit of senior staff.
+As part of the ongoing transformation programme to align the business more closely to its customers.

 The New York Stock Exchange (NYSE...

-Cisco has announced a major reshuffle of its worldwide channel team as it looks to grow its SME business and get more fro resellers selling into vertical markets.
-Three major appointments have been made to support a strategy that aims to develop the channel, grow SME business and expand into vertic
+Cisco has announced a major reshuffle of its worldwide channel team as it looks to grow its SME business and get more for resellers selling into vertical markets.

 The National Labor Committee (NLC) has found what it calls "illegal and sweatshop conditions" at a Chinese...